- What is fostering?

 Find out more about fostering with Key Assets Fostering.

-Foster carers provide children and youth in the care of Key Assets with safe, secure and stable home lives when they cannot return to their birth families.
+Foster parents provide children and youth in the care of Key Assets with safe, secure and stable home lives when they cannot return to their birth families.

-Foster carers are a diverse group of people from a wide range of backgrounds who are all working towards making a positive and lasting difference to children and youth in foster care.
+Foster parents are a diverse group of people from a wide range of backgrounds who are all working towards making a positive and lasting difference to children and youth in foster care.

 Find out more about who can foster with Key Assets.